 - Different clients have different needs and

-- Vocal technique without an emotional connection is not fun to listen to and generally is not considered “good “ singing by listeners so I don’t want my clients to be in that category.
+- Vocal technique without an emotional connection is not fun to listen to and generally is not considered “good “ singing by listeners so we don’t want our clients to be in that category.

-So I hope that makes the world – and especially websites of singing teachers and vocal coaches – a less confusing place!
+So we hope that makes the world – and especially websites of singing teachers and vocal coaches – a less confusing place!